 Other Helpful Tips

 - Have a plan.
 If you are reading this, I bet you are working on this right now.
 Yellowstone is so big with so many things to do, you want to know exactly what you are doing each day, so you don’t miss anything.
-How about you enjoy watching some movies, look at pictures, read a bit and basically daydream about your trip to Yellowstone and let Matt and I do your planning?
-We’ve created multiple itineraries that will get you to the places you want to be without the hassle of trying to find a parking spot, fight crowds, and doing a bunch of unnecessary driving around.
-Our step by step guide includes maps, daily itineraries, easy to follow directions, and information on what to pack, where to stay and where to eat.
+How about you enjoy watching some movies, looking at pictures, reading a bit, and basically daydreaming about your trip to Yellowstone and let Matt and I do your planning?
+We’ve created multiple itineraries that will get you to the places you want to be without the hassle of trying to find a parking spot, fight crowds, and do a bunch of unnecessary driving around.
+Our step-by-step guide includes maps, daily itineraries, easy-to-follow directions, and information on what to pack, where to stay, and where to eat.
 We know the best places to go and when to go to them.
-All you need to do is buy, print and go!
+All you need to do is buy, print, and go!
 Click here for more information.